Welcome to LOGGIA

 Focusing on the Mediterranean

 In the Mediterranean, many digs and surveys run every year, but so far only a few community archaeology projects have researched wellbeing.
-LOGGIA will work with two case studies in Italy and Cyprus.
+LOGGIA worked with two case studies in Italy and Cyprus.

 Designing tailored activities

 Archaeology is about fieldwork!
-To investigate community wellbeing and archaeology, LOGGIA will design and perform tailored activities with a focus on the historic landscape, engaging with different publics and assessing their involvement through a new evaluation framework.
+To investigate community wellbeing and archaeology, LOGGIA designed and performed tailored activities with a focus on the historic landscape, engaging with different publics and assessing their involvement through a new evaluation framework.

 Including persons with disabilities

 Opportunities for collaboration should be always open for everybody, especially for those who are most affected by disadvantages.
-The activities will involve persons with specific disabilities.
-With the support of their doctors and within their recovery path, they will participate alongside their families and carers, and groups of stakeholders.
+The activities involved persons with specific disabilities.
+With the support of their doctors and within their recovery path, they participated alongside their families and carers, and groups of stakeholders.

 Engaging through a digital environment

 Digital archaeology can provide unpredictable possibilities.
-LOGGIA will evaluate activities based on archaeology and running in a digital environment to enhance accessibility, interaction, and fun for persons with disabilities.
+LOGGIA evaluated activities based on archaeology and running in a digital environment to enhance accessibility, interaction, and fun for persons with disabilities.

 Producing an ethnographic video